rocky/python-uncompyle6/README.rst

 Ok, I'll say it: this software is amazing.
 It is a little more than just your normal hacky decompiler.
 Using compiler_ technology, the program creates a parse tree of the program from the instructions;
-nodes at the upper levels that look like they come from a Python AST.
+nodes at the upper levels that look a little like what might come from a Python AST.
 So we can really classify and understand what's going on in sections of Python bytecode.

 Building on this, another thing that makes this different from other CPython bytecode decompilers is the ability to deparse just